Noroff-FEU-Assignments/project-exam-1-hakon-marius/README.md

 <b>Contact page</b>
 The Contact page has a form with 4 input fields.
 The input text is validated using Javascript.

-•	Name (Should be more than 5 characters long)
+•	Name (more than 5 characters long)
 •	Email address (Must be a valid email address)
-•	Subject (Should be more than 15 characters long)
+•	Subject (more than 15 characters long)
-•	Message content (Should be more than 25 characters long)
+•	Message content (more than 25 characters long)